manishvenu/Apostle_Islands_Ice_Cover_Model_Development/README.md

 1. Usage and Argument Handling: It is important to provide the appropriate arguments and use the code as intended to ensure accurate results.
 The code does not currently include almost any error handling for invalid inputs.
 We recommend reading the paper to understand the correct usage.

-2. Code Comments and Documentation: There are inline comments and basic documentation, there may be areas that require further clarification.
+2. Code Comments and Documentation: There are inline comments and basic documentation, but there may be areas that require further clarification.
 We are  working on improving the comments and documentation to enhance code readability!

 3. Testing and Validation: The code has undergone testing by us.
 However, additional testing and validation by external users is not yet done.